madamdata/ANAS/README.md

 - Four outputs with modulateable pan, which can double as routing busses.
 - Two inputs with support for direct audio and amplitude detection.
 - Three pattern panels with support for controlling oscillator frequencies, triggering envelopes, or modulating any parameter using the Patterns library.
-These accept signals as trigger inputs to generate the next pattern.
+These accept signals as trigger inputs to generate the next pattern value.
 - 93 Knobs!
 - MIDI keyboard control routing for oscillators.